v-harrishe/azure-docs/articles/batch/tutorial-batch-functions.md

 ## Prerequisites

 * An Azure subscription.
-If you don't have one, create a [free account](https://azure.microsoft.com/free/) before you begin.
+If you don't have one, create a [trial account](https://www.azure.cn/free/) before you begin.
 * An Azure Batch account and a linked Azure Storage account.
 See [Create a Batch account](quick-create-portal.md#create-a-batch-account) for more information on how to create and link accounts.
 * [Batch Explorer](https://azure.github.io/BatchExplorer/)
 * [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/)

 ## Sign in to Azure

-Sign in to the [Azure portal](https://portal.azure.com).
+Sign in to the [Azure portal](https://portal.azure.cn).

 ## Create a Batch pool and Batch job using Batch Explorer